gyselax/gyselalibxx/src/advection/README.md

 This adds some steps to the advection operator, we now have to compute
  1. the mesh points in the physical domain using $\mathcal{F}$;
- 2. the characteristic feet in the physical domain;
+ 2. the characteristics' feet in the physical domain;
- 3. the characteristic feet in the logical domain (polar grid) using $\mathcal{F}^{-1}$;
+ 3. the characteristics' feet in the logical domain (polar grid) using $\mathcal{F}^{-1}$;
  4. then interpolate the advection function at the characteristic feet in the logical domain.

 The third step can be difficult especially if the mapping function $\mathcal{F}$ is not analytically invertible.
-It is not impossible but the computations can be costly.
+It is not impossible, but the computations can be costly.

 That is why, we introduce the **pseudo-Cartesian domain**.